 If you have a need for a wireless site survey, there are two organizations that can help with this service in addition to wireless hardware, devices, printers and labels.
 We recommend these companies to our customers because they have proven track records and our customers have reported back that they are very satisfied with their service and support.

-Although it may seem like not much goes into a wireless network other than a few access points, there are many factors that can impact the performance of the network.
+Although it may seem like not much goes into a wireless network other than a few access points, many factors can impact the performance of the network.
 Warehouse management solutions are meant to be efficient and save you time and effort.
-Dropped connections, failed transactions and other performance related problems with wireless networks cause workers to become frustrated, inefficient and more often than not, lead to data related integrity issues.
-The time, effort and expense to fix the outcome of these problems is far greater than the upfront planning and expense to build a wireless infrastructure the right way from the start.
+Dropped connections, failed transactions, and other performance-related problems with wireless networks cause workers to become frustrated, and inefficient and more often than not, lead to data-related integrity issues.
+The time, effort, and expense to fix the outcome of these problems are far greater than the upfront planning and expense to build a wireless infrastructure the right way from the start.